Sovereign-Labs/sov-snap-generator/README.md

 cd sov-runtime
 ```

-Then, we update the `Cargo.toml` with the following:
+Next, update the `Cargo.toml` with the following:

 ```toml
 [package]